schorsch1976/blogcxx/README.md

 - cxxopts replaced by boost::program_options (users dont care)
 - icu replaced by boost::locale (but still used as a backend on Linux) (users dont care)
 - Configurable article permalinks.
-- template engine got replaced by htmltemplate, like perl [HTML::template](https://metacpan.org/pod/HTML::Template) but it is a straight forward simple implementation to get rid of json and inja because inja didn't work on freebsd
+- template engine got replaced by htmltemplate++, like perl [HTML::template](https://metacpan.org/pod/HTML::Template) but it is a straight forward simple implementation to get rid of json and inja because inja didn't work on freebsd